Biden to visit Israel Wednesday in show of support after Hamas attack, Blinken announces

 Washington — President Biden will travel to Israel Wednesday to show support for a key U.S. ally that is still reeling from the series of surprise attacks by Hamas that left roughly 1,400 Israelis dead earlier this month, Secretary of State Antony Blinken announced early Tuesday morning in Israel and Monday night in the U.S.

+From Israel, the president will head to Jordan to meet with Jordan's King Abdullah II, Egyptian President Abdel Fattah El-Sisi, and Palestinian Authority President Mahmoud Abbas, White House press secretary Karine Jean-Pierre said.

-His visit "comes at a critical moment for Israel, for the region and for the world," Blinken said.
+Blinken said Mr. Biden's visit "comes at a critical moment for Israel, for the region and for the world."

 The president is coming to reaffirm America's solidarity with Israel and "our ironclad commitment to its security," Blinken said.
 He will also reiterate that Israel "has the right, and indeed, the duty to defend its people from Hamas and other terrorists and to prevent future attacks."

+Mr. Biden will also receive a briefing on Israel's war aims and strategy, and he'll hear from Israel "how it will conduct its operations in a way that minimizes civilian casualties and enables humanitarian assistance to flow civilians to Gaza in a way that does not benefit Hamas," Blinken said.

+Blinken also announced that the U.S. and Israel have agreed to develop a plan to enable international humanitarian aid from donor countries and organizations to reach civilians in Gaza.
+He said this includes the possibility of creating areas to keep civilians safe from harm.

 Mr. Biden was invited to visit by Prime Minister Benjamin Netanyahu.
-News of the trip also comes amid a deepening humanitarian crisis in Gaza, where Israeli airstrikes have killed hundreds of civilians since the Oct.
+News of the trip also comes amid a deepening humanitarian crisis in Gaza, where Israeli airstrikes have killed over 2,800 civilians since the Oct.
 7 attacks, according to Gaza officials.
 Israel has sealed the border of the Hamas-governed Gaza Strip since the attack and is widely expected to soon launch a ground offensive.

 Thirty U.S. citizens were among those killed in the latest flare-up of violence, and as many as 600 U.S. nationals were thought to be trapped in Gaza, as of Monday.
 A State Department spokesperson said Sunday that 13 Americans who were in Israel remain unaccounted for.